Native vs Indigenous?

 This tall shrub fittingly has a flower head that takes on the shape of a Christmas Tree.
 This species provides all of the positive features of the Sweet Pittosporum and more….most importantly this species is indigenous to our region!

-Agapanthus is a common species that often are planted in coastal communities as they are a hardy plant used for borders & focal points etc.
+A common species often planted in coastal communities, as they are a hardy plant used for borders & focal points.

-Historically if we have selected Agapanthus for our spaces why are they a problem?
+Historically, we have selected Agapanthus for our spaces, so why are they a problem?

 Once established Agapanthus spread by seed that falls from the clump drifting to other spaces & via fleshy rhizome roots.
 Going rogue, they create large clumps with flower heads that contain dozens of seeds invading gardens, bushland & roadside areas displacing indigenous grasses, groundcovers & shrubbery.